StarRocks/starrocks/docs/en/data_source/data_cache.md

 ### Persistence

-The cache data in disks can be persistent by default, and these data can be reused after BE restarts.
+The cached data in disks can be persistent by default, and these data can be reused after BE restarts.

 ## Check whether a query hits data cache